sentrysoftware/metricshub/metricshub-doc/src/site/markdown/getting-started-windows.md

 1. **Incorrect Indentation**

-    An incorrect indentation in the `metricshub.yaml` file prevents the MetricsHub Agent from starting and  generates the following exception in the `metricshub-agent-global-error-{timestamp}.log`:
+    An incorrect indentation in the `metricshub.yaml` file prevents the MetricsHub Agent from starting and  generates the following exception in the `metricshub-agent-global-error-{timestamp}.log` file:

     ```
     [2024-04-30T15:56:16,944][ERROR][o.s.m.a.MetricsHubAgentApplication] Failed to start MetricsHub Agent.